MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server.md

 This topic describes how to administer and monitor change data capture.

 > [!NOTE]
 > Support for change data capture in Azure SQL Database is currently in preview.
-In Azure SQL Database, the capture and cleanup SQL Server Agent jobs are replaced by a change data capture orchestrator that invokes stored procedures to start periodic capture and cleanup of the change tables.
+In Azure SQL Database, the capture and cleanup SQL Server Agent jobs are replaced by a change data capture scheduler that invokes stored procedures to start periodic capture and cleanup of the change tables.

 ## <a name="Capture"></a> Capture job